 March 13 would be the last “normal” night of service at Local at the Lankford, a popular farm-to-table restaurant in Tifton.
 The pandemic had begun impacting businesses, especially in the restaurant industry.
 Working with the SBDC, they were able to keep their business operational.

-The SBDC has more 17 office across the state of Georgia.
+The UGA SBDC has 18 offices across the state of Georgia.
 Ranging from Rome in Northwest Georgia to Valdosta in the southern most part of Georgia, you will always be able to find a SBDC office within a short drive from your business.